 FALE graduates find employment as teachers, lawyers, writers, editors, librarians, social workers broadcasters, civil society advocates, diplomats, translators, interpreters, journalists, academics, politicians, designers, proof-readers, directors, rights activists and public intellectuals.
 They are hired by respected regional and international agencies—European Union, United Nations, Forum Secretariat, AusAID, NGOs, Women’s Organizations, and so on.
 They also possess transferable skills that allow them to change jobs with relative ease.

 FALE is made up of five distinctive units:

 SOE offers programs to meet the current and emerging educational and developmental goals of the Pacific island nations.
-The school offers programmes in the following disciplines: Early Childhood Education, Special and Inclusive Education, Primary and Secondary Education, Library/Information Studies, Non-Formal Education, Educational Evaluation, Educational Leadership and Change and Tertiary Teaching.
+The school offers programmes in the following disciplines: Early Childhood Education and Care, Special and Inclusive Education, Primary and Secondary Education, Library/Information Studies, Non-Formal Education, Educational Evaluation, Educational Leadership and Change and Tertiary Teaching.
 The teacher education programmes are continuously rationalized and developed to ensure that they incorporate Pacific values, ethics, knowledge systems and indigenous pedagogy where possible.
-It also takes into account best and ‘smart’ practices developed regionally and globally.
+It also takes into account best and ‘smart practices developed regionally and globally.

 2. School of Language, Arts and Media (SLAM)